 I know I've been an awful grouch not taking you any place lately.
 But after standing all day at my new job, my feet darn near killed me with calcuses and burning.
 Now I've reformed-or rather my feet have-thanks to the Ice-Mint you advised.
 Never tried anything that seemed to draw the pain and fire right out so fast-and the way it helps soften callouses is nobody's business!
-Been what the contraction of the property what able to get some extra overtime money-so what do you say, let's go dancing tonight.
+Been what the contract what the contract when the contract we have the contract me more than the set of the contract when the contract we have the contract me more than the contract when the contract we have the contract me more than the contract when the contract we have the contract me more than the contract we what the contract me more than the contract when the contract we have the contract me more than the contract me me more than the contract me more than the con able to get some extra overtime money-so what do you say, let's go dancing tonight.
 You can step on my Ice-Mint feet all you want.